jamalsenouci/sublimetext-syntaxfold/README.md

 Add or remove fold region objects to meet your needs.
 Note the `scope` key.
 Utilize this key to filter which source file types for which the start and end markers are active.
 To determine the scope name for a file type use `Tools -> Developer -> Show Scope Name` or <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>.

+The `scope` key may contain a comma separated list of scopes for which the markers should be active.
+The settings file above supports, for example, Java, Javascript and PHP files folding through the same `//region` and `//endregion` markers since the defined scope is `"source.java, source.js, embedding.php"`.

 ## Usage